Internet photo of Hermit Thrush eating fruits, though not wild raisins |

 And here's what the tree looks like.
 Would you notice it? |

 This seems to be Somme's only black haw that is big and healthy enough to produce fruit.
 When restoration started, black haw was the commonest shrub or understory tree in this woods.
-There's an interesting comparison with the sunnier Somme Prairie Grove, where the commonest shrubs were hazel nut, nannyberry, gray dogwood, sumach, and New Jersey tea.
+There's an interesting comparison with the sunnier Somme Prairie Grove, where the commonest shrubs were gray dogwood, hazelnut, nannyberry, sumach, and New Jersey tea.
 Small numbers of those shrubs were at Somme Woods when we first explored it.
 But they all dropped out, likely from too much shade, before the restoration reached them.
 Black haws seem to have survived the shade best, but only as few-inch-tall sprouts from spreading roots, hoping to pop up somewhere with more sun.
-These days they have plenty of sun, but the excessive deer population eats down all except the few that we protect with exclusion cages, as we once protected this one.
+These days they have plenty of sun, but the excessive deer population eats down all except the few that we protect with exclusion cages, as we once protected the one shown above.

 And we always seem to pause for thoughts at our biggest tree, shown below: